SouthendDevs/gsy/README.md

 # gsy
 Go Simulate Yourself

-Andy K says: I suggest everyone use only spaces for indentation to avoid an indentation mess, that's how I was taught.
-I suggest 2 spaces per indent.
+Ingram and Andy K suggest everyone use only spaces for indentation - 2 spaces per indent.
 You can set your editor to write tabs out to spaces, or find-replace tab characters "\t"  with two spaces.

+We are using TDD for this project.

-Also, Have a look at the stuff in the notes folder.
+Also, have a look at the stuff in the notes folder, and the GitHub wiki pages.